araghon007/RetroWrapper/README.md

 Head to the releases tab to grab the newest version.
 The version scheme is the same, but any releases by me are marked by the added "neRd-" tag (and "ex-neRd-" for experimental releases / releases that haven't been verified / tested that much).

-If you find any bugs I haven't added, please report them under the issues tab!
+If you find any bugs I don't know about, please report them under the issues tab!

 Note: As I'm not the original author, there are no comments, and I'm bad at Java, please tell me if any bugs arise due to my careless mistreatment of the codebase!